eveasian88/bamazon/README.md

 ### bamazonCustomer.js

 - Prints the products in the store for the customer
-- Prompts the customer to what products they would like to purchase based on ID number
+- Menu prompts the customer to what products they would like to purchase based on ID number
-- Asks the quantity of the item
+- Asks the customer the quantity of items they would like to purchase

     - If there is sufficient amount of product in stock, the customer receives a total for that purchase and the sale is successful.
     - If there isn't enough product in stock, the customer is told that the item isn't in stock.